 Want even more Google ranking results that are low-hanging fruit?
 Build your content in different formats.
-Create data visualizations, videos, reports, blog posts, webinars, case studies, etc. By creating content in all these different formats, you attract backlinks from other websites, which signal to Google that your content is authoritative.
+Create data visualizations, videos, podcasts, reports, whitepapers, executive briefings, blog posts, webinars, case studies, use cases, etc. By creating content in all these different formats, you attract backlinks from other websites, which signal to Google that your content is authoritative.
 You also generate social shares, which aren’t technically an SEO ranking signal but still generate incremental traffic.

 The Google Rankings Ecosystem

 It’s important to understand that Google sees the internet as one big ecosystem.
 Google doesn’t only look at your website to determine whether you’re an authority on a subject.
 They also look at what you’ve posted on YouTube, SlideShare, byline articles on other websites, and just about any other content you create.
 All these things are related to each other and are considered by Google.

-The implication is that if Google sees you as an authority on “business valuation” because of what you’ve posted on your web pages and blog, as well as the backlinks you’ve earned to those pages, then it’s also probably going to recognize your authority when you start talking about “business valuation” on SlideShare, YouTube, industry media websites, etc.
+The implication is that if Google sees you as an authority on “business valuation” because of business valuation-related content you’ve posted on your web pages and blog, as well as the backlinks you’ve earned to those pages, then it’s also probably going to recognize your authority when you start talking about “business valuation” on SlideShare, YouTube, Twitter, podcasts, company news, industry websites, etc.

 The point is that it’s much easier to earn high Google rankings through keywords related to your page one keywords.
 On the flip side, trying to rank for an unrelated keyword will be much more difficult.
 For example, in our “business appraisals” example, ranking for “accounting services” or “CPA services” will be much harder since you’re not already an authority in those subjects.